-Notice is hereby given to the intention of the Lake Valley Fire Protection District adopt the 2019 Fire California Code.
-The District shall hold its second public hearing at 4:00 P.M. on December 12, 2019, at 2211 Keetal St., South Lake Tahoe.
-California, regarding the of the 2019 adoption California Fire Code pur-Health suant to Safety Code Section 13869.
-Copies of the code section referred to and any secondary code sections referred adopted by reference. are on file with the Secretary of the District and are open to public inspection.
-Adoption of the 2019 California Fire Code will enable all District personnel to follow one set of rules and regulations with regard to the health and safety of the public and the District's response thereto.
+Notice is hereby given to the intention of the Lake Protection Vallev Fire District adopt the 2019 Fire California Code.
+The District shall hold its second public hearing at 4:00 P.M. on December 12, 2019, at 2211 Keetal St., South Lake Tahoe, California, regarding the adoption of the 2019 California Fire Code pur-Health suant to and Safety Code Section 13869.
+Copies of the code section referred to and any secondary code sections referred to. adopted by reference. are on file with the Secretary of the District and are open to public inspection.
+Adoption of the 2019 California Fire enable will Code all District personnel to follow one set of rules and regulations with regard to the health and safety of the public and the District's response thereto.